You’ve spent a large part of your working week perfecting that ever-so-important ‘landing page’ or blog post for a new

-Simply accept the fact that you will not be a right fit for some writing clients and that is fine.
+Simply accept the fact that you will not be the right fit for some writing clients and that is fine.

 Do what you have to do to deal with this disappointment – take a writing break, indulge in your favourite hobby, treat yourself to a chocolate bar – and let it pass.